prasanthrangan/hyprdots/README.md

 > Please ensure that your NVIDIA card supports dkms drivers in the list provided [here](https://wiki.archlinux.org/title/NVIDIA).

 > [!CAUTION]
-> The script modifies your GRUB config to enable NVIDIA DRM and theme.
+> The script modifies your GRUB or Systemd-boot config to enable NVIDIA DRM.

 To install, execute the following commands: